Where to stay in Munich – First time, Oktoberfest and more options

 Haidausen has a more mature crowd and, as a result, it has a more laid back, albeit very active, night scene.

 If you are in the area and in the mood for a fun night out, here are the top two bars you should check out.

-- Barroom: This cocktail bar has a pretty laid back vibe with the ambience provided by the perfect combination of dim lighting and wood décor themes.
+- Barroom: This cocktail bar has a pretty laid-back vibe with the ambience provided by the perfect combination of dim lighting and wood décor themes.
 They make amazing cocktails including exotic options you might only ever get to try there.

-Saigon Deli is now my favourite Vietnamese places in Munich.
+Saigon Deli is now my favourite Vietnamese place in Munich.
 I love the interior and the food is just so tasty and yummy.
 Go there for the lunch specials when you will end up paying around E10 for a main.

 For a cheap meal out, Pizzesco is also ideal.
-They make artisanal pizzas with the most exotic ingredients which turn an every day lazy snack into a “fine dining experience”.
+They make artisanal pizzas with the most exotic ingredients which turn an everyday lazy snack into a “fine dining experience”.

 For an outdoor walk, you should definitely visit Maximiliansanlagen Park.
 This picturesque green space is just ideal for those sunny warm days.